How do I determine the Certificate Authority that signed my SSL certificate?

 Search for the issuer organization name.
 Please note that, in some cases, Certificate Authorities may delegate the signing process to subsidiaries or acquired companies.

-For instance, in the following case Issued by reports EssentialSSL CA, which belongs to Comodo certificate authority.
+For instance, in the following case Issued by reports EssentialSSL CA, which belongs to Sectigo certificate authority.
 The authority name is clearly visible in the Common Name field.

 Learn more about the certificate authorities used by DNSimple.